London Underground: Underground Electric Railways Company era

 Passengers wait to board a tube train in 1906.

 Yerkes soon had control of the District Railway and established the Underground Electric Railways Company of London (UERL) in 1902 to finance and operate three tube lines, the Baker Street and Waterloo Railway (Bakerloo), the Charing Cross, Euston and Hampstead Railway (Hampstead) and the Great Northern, Piccadilly and Brompton Railway, (Piccadilly), which all opened between 1906 and 1907.
 When the "Bakerloo" was so named in July 1906, The Railway Magazine called it an undignified "gutter title".
 By 1907 the District and Metropolitan Railways had electrified the underground sections of their lines.

 In January 1913, the UERL acquired the Central London Railway and the City & South London Railway, as well as many of London's bus and tram operators.
 Only the Metropolitan Railway, along with its subsidiaries the Great Northern & City Railway and the East London Railway, and the Waterloo & City Railway, by then owned by the main line London and South Western Railway, remained outside the Underground Group's control.

 A joint marketing agreement between most of the companies in the early years of the 20th century included maps, joint publicity, through ticketing and UNDERGROUND signs, incorporating the first bullseye symbol, outside stations in Central London.
 At the time, the term Underground was selected from three other proposed names; "Tube" and "Electric" were both officially rejected.
-Ironically, the term Tube was later adopted alongside the Underground.
+The term Tube was later adopted alongside the Underground.
 The Bakerloo line was extended north to Queen's Park to join a new electric line from Euston to Watford, but the First World War delayed construction and trains reached in 1917.
 During air raids in 1915 people used the tube stations as shelters.
 An extension of the Central line west to Ealing was also delayed by the war and was completed in 1920.
 After the war, government-backed financial guarantees were used to expand the network and the tunnels of the City and South London and Hampstead railways were linked at Euston and Kennington; the combined service was not named the Northern line until later.
 The Metropolitan promoted housing estates near the railway with the "Metro-land" brand and nine housing estates were built near stations on the line.
 Electrification was extended north from Harrow to Rickmansworth, and branches opened from Rickmansworth to Watford in 1925 and from Wembley Park to Stanmore in 1932.
 The Piccadilly line was extended north to Cockfosters and took over District line branches to Harrow (later Uxbridge) and Hounslow.